Bulat-Ziganshin/EasyProtoBuf/codegen/parser/README.md

 Top-level `service` and `rpc` declarations are syntactically validated and consumed, including unary and streaming request/response forms and service/method options.
 They are intentionally not retained in the trimmed descriptor model because EasyProtoBuf Codegen generates message codecs rather than RPC client/server APIs.

+Nested message declarations are retained recursively in `DescriptorProto::nested_type`; Codegen emits them as lexical C++ nested structs.
+Synthetic map-entry messages remain internal descriptor details and are not emitted as user-visible structs.

 `FileDescriptorProto.syntax` follows [`protoc`](https://github.com/protocolbuffers/protobuf) representation: proto3 is stored explicitly, while proto2 is represented by an absent field 12.

 Parser tests, the real-world differential corpus, and the comparison harness against `protoc` live under [`../../tests/codegen/parser/`](../../tests/codegen/parser/).